 Why do I need to register for HIP?

-Participation in this program is not an option and hunters should realize that their participation in HIP will benefit the future of their migratory game bird hunting in Virginia.
-Answers provided by hunters to the questions during the short survey are not used to compile harvest estimates, but are simply used to identify what types of birds a hunter usually hunts.
-This allows the U.S. Fish and Wildlife Service to mail follow-up surveys to the appropriate hunters.
+HIP registration is a U.S. Fish and Wildlife Service (USFWS) requirement so that migratory game bird hunters can be identified for conducting hunter and harvest surveys.
+HIP registration is NOT required if you do not hunt migratory game birds (doves, waterfowl, rails, woodcock, snipe, coots, gallinules or moorhens).
+Hunters should realize that their participation in HIP will benefit the future of their migratory game bird hunting in Virginia.
+Answers provided by hunters to the questions during the HIP registration process are not used to compile harvest estimates, but they are used to identify what types of birds that person usually hunts.
+This insures that follow-up surveys for specific species are sent to the appropriate hunters.
 For example, most surveys about dove harvest are sent to hunters who usually hunt doves, while most waterfowl harvest surveys are sent to hunters who usually hunt ducks and/or geese.